 In the original Sleepover Club books, one of the girls' enemies was an overweight school bully named Amanda Porter, known to them as "Fatty Bum-Bum."
 They explained that although they usually disapproved of calling people cruel names, they make an exception for Amanda because she was so cruel to everyone else.

-Vassily Zhukovsky, head of the Russian Mob in Los Angeles, in Mr Blank is nicknamed "The Whale."
+Vassily Zhukovsky, head of the Russian Mob in Los Angeles, in Mr Blank and its sequel is nicknamed "The Whale."
 He is not a svelte man.

 Laman Griffin in Angela's Ashes.
 He is Angela's overweight cousin who forces her to sleep with him, makes Frank empty his piss pot and sloppily eats chips while refusing to share them with any of Angela's kids — they have to lick the newspaper he throws out because they are so hungry.